 So, now we know that we need 195 inches of binding.
 That wasn’t so bad, was it?

 Quilt Binding Calculation 2: How Much Fabric Will It Take to Make Quilt Binding?

 Our next calculation isn’t too difficult either, but it is a bit more involved because it depends on a few variables.

 As discussed in our last post, the typical binding strip is cut 2.5 in, but there are lots of reasons to tweak that depending on your quilt and your preferences.
 If you are just starting out, it’s best to start off using binding that is 2.5″ the first few times you bind a quilt.
 Each time, examine the results and evaluate whether you should tweak it an eighth or a quarter inch smaller or larger your next go around.

-Most quilting fabrics are sold is bolts that are 42-44″ wide, but some are as much as 60″ wide.
-It’s important to note that not all of that width is USEABLE width, so after you measure it be sure to subtract any unusable portions such as the selvages.
+Most quilting fabrics are sold in bolts that are 42-44″ wide or (WOF: Width of Fabric), but some are as much as 60″ wide.
+It’s important to note that not all of that width is USABLE width, so after you measure it be sure to subtract any unusable portions such as the selvages.
 If you aren’t sure, 40″ is usually a good safe number to use in the calculation, as long as you are using new fabric just cut off the bolt.

-Step 1: divide the amount of binding you need to make by the useable width of fabric.
-If you have any remained at all, you will round up.
+Step 1: divide the amount of binding you need to make by the usable width of fabric.
+If you have any remainder at all, you will round up.
 The result is how many strips you need to cut.

 Binding amount/WOF, then round up = number of strips to cut